And I howled at my ma in the driving rain.

 We were getting close.
-Cars that weren’t slowing down were parked along both sides of the highway, now – nothing appeared to be getting through.
+Cars that weren’t slowing down were parked along both sides of the highway now – nothing appeared to be getting through.
 A motorhome suddenly lurched out in front of us.
 With a loud sustained honk, and a few well-chosen expletives, Danniel quickly reversed into the spot, not wanting to look a gift horse in the mouth.
 He threw the Lincoln into park, and shut off the engine.
 We looked at each other.
 “We’re here!” we said almost simultaneously.

 Packing the blankets and leftover beer into a canvas bag, along with two orders of street souvlaki Danniel had scored in The Haight, I slammed the trunk shut.
-We crossed the highway in a slow motion dodge between motorcycles, mini buses and other vehicles that were now moving at funeral speed.
+We crossed the highway in a slow-motion dodge between motorcycles, mini buses and other vehicles that were now moving at funeral speed.
 Jumping a fence, we trudged through a dry field toward the speedway.
 Our internal compass led us to join a few thousand other stragglers on the same mission.
 This is what we’d come so far to be a part of.
 We were young refugees marching to the sound of a distant drummer that held the promise of peace and music, just like Woodstock.
 All of us drawn to a beacon of Daliesque rock and roll light a mile or so away, just over a hill.

 The weather had cooperated all day, but the temperatures were beginning to dip.
 The mercury had dropped to near freezing in the Bay Area the night before, and KSAN said that there were portable heaters at the ready near the stage just in case.
-Some of the massive crowd that had arrived earlier – many the day before when the second change of venue had finally been widely reported – were still jockeying for position, possibly for heat, a frenetic dance of humanity against the music that had long since started.
+Some of the massive crowd that had arrived earlier – many the day before when the second change of venue had finally been widely reported – were still jockeying for position, possibly for heat, a frenetic dance of humanity in time with the music that had long since started.
 Twilight was already upon us, bringing with it friction and bad vibes mixed with the chilly air.
 We were dog-tired, so we gave up trying to get closer.
 Instead, we settled on a flat spot on a hill with a handful of hippies from Oregon about a half-mile from ground zero.